meltano/handbook/src/_peopleops/calendars.md

 When taking a vacation, personal time, etc., use the "Paid Time Off" option type in the "Short-term leave" list.
 You may optionally indicate what the OOO is for as a way for your manager, co-workers, and the community to better understand your availability.

-If you or a family member is ill, use the "Personal Illness" option type in the "Short-term leave" list.
+If you or a family member you care for is ill, use the "Personal Illness" option type in the "Short-term leave" list.

 For Public Holidays, use the "Public Holidays" option type and indicate the holiday in the description field.